UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *   Add formats (deeds, indentures, wills, lists of enslaved people, estate papers, ledgers, whatever records document lives of enslaved people).
 	- [Mary Hunter Kennedy](https://finding-aids.lib.unc.edu/03242/): Enslaved people are represented in bills of sale and work contracts that evidence human trafficking, and in the contested will of Christopher Houston (1737-1844), the anti-slavery patriarch who upon his death manumitted the people he enslaved.

-**Subject headings:** See [Slavery era headings](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/slavery%20era%20headings.md) for the universal heading that we are assigning to all slavery era collections, other suggested headings relating to formats and related topics, and instructions for plantation heading construction.
+**Indexed terms (subject headings):** See [Slavery era headings](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/slavery%20era%20headings.md) for the universal heading that we are assigning to all slavery era collections, other suggested headings relating to formats and related topics, and instructions for plantation heading construction.

-**Biographical note:**
+**Biographical/Historical note:**
     For now, just do some basic editing
 *	Add racial identity.
 *	Remove venerative language (e.g., planter, prominent, prosperous) and edit as needed.